Skip to Main Navigation

 Pascal Jaupart

-Pascal Jaupart is an Economist in the Latin America and Caribbean unit of the Social Protection and Jobs Global Practice at the World Bank.
+Pascal Jaupart is an Economist in the Latin America and Caribbean unit of the Social Protection and Labor Global Practice at the World Bank.
 He was a contributor to the World Development Report 2023.

 Report Launch Event